scANVI Overview

 |---|---|---|---|

-| PreprocessFilter | scanpy, snapatac2 | Python | Loads the three input h5ad files, patches missing columns, filters GEX to STARsolo cell calls, intersects barcodes between GEX and ATAC, and converts the ATAC cell-by-bin matrix into a gene activity matrix. |
+| PreprocessFilter | scanpy, snapatac2 | Python | Loads the input h5ad files, patches missing columns, and filters GEX to STARsolo cell calls.
+In multiome mode it also intersects barcodes between GEX and ATAC and converts the ATAC cell-by-bin matrix into a gene activity matrix; in GEX-only mode these ATAC steps are skipped. |

-| MultiomeLabelTransfer | scvi-tools | Python (GPU) | Trains an SCVI model on the three preprocessed AnnData objects, then trains an SCANVI classifier from the SCVI model to transfer reference cell-type labels onto the unlabeled GEX and ATAC cells.
+| MultiomeLabelTransfer | scvi-tools | Python (GPU) | Trains an SCVI model on the preprocessed AnnData objects (GEX + ATAC + reference, or GEX + reference in GEX-only mode), then trains an SCANVI classifier from the SCVI model to transfer reference cell-type labels onto the unlabeled query cells.
 Computes UMAP and writes annotated outputs. |

 Overall, the scANVI workflow: